Shahaji: In Bangalore

 Shahaji was allowed to retain his jagir in the Pune region but was barred from living in the area as part of the Mughal-Bijapur treaty.
 The jagir was placed under the nominal administration of his son Shivaji, with his subordinate Dadoji Kondadev as its manager.
 Shahaji was transferred to the southern part of the Bijapur Sultanate.
 Shahaji spent the last 20 years of his life in the south, where the Bijapur and the Golconda Sultanates were trying to capture territories from the declining Vijayanagara Empire.

 Having established peace with the Mughals in the north, the Bijapur government directed its military to the southern frontier.
 An army led by the general Rustam-i-Zaman Ranadulla Khan invaded Mysore with Shahaji serving as a subordinate commander.
-During each campaigning season between 1637–1640, Bijapur forces crossed the Krishna and the Tungabhadra rivers, and entered Mysore.
-The Bijapuri forces defeated several Nayakas, local chiefs who administered the area after the decline of the Vijayanagara.
-In December 1638, the Bijapur forces seized Bangalore, which was assigned to Shahaji.
+During each campaigning season between 1637 and 1640, Bijapur forces crossed the Krishna and the Tungabhadra rivers, and entered Mysore.
+The Bijapuri forces defeated several Nayakas, local chiefs who administered the area after the decline of the Vijayanagara Empire.
+In December 1638, the Bijapur forces seized Bangalore, which was given as a jagir to Shahaji.
 Shahaji was also given charge of the Kolar, Hoskote, Doddaballapura, and Sira areas by Ranadulla Khan, in consultation with the Bijapur ruler Muhammad Adil Shah.
 Shahaji chose Bangalore as his headquarters because of its secure fortress and good climate.
 While Shahaji was unable to retain control of this entire territory after the departure of the main Bijapur army, the Bijapur army's annual expeditions continued to bring more territories under his control.

-The Bijapuri exercised little control over the Bangalore region, and Shahaji ruled the area almost independently.
+The rulers of Bijapur exercised little control over the Bangalore region, and Shahaji ruled the area almost independently.
 The ruler of Bijapur trusted him and even called him "the pillar of the state" in a letter.
 However, in 1639, Shahaji appears to have been involved in a conflict against the Bijapur government.
 Records show that the Bijapur ruler Muhammad Adil Shah ordered the Deshmukh of Lakshmeshwara to support commander Sidi Mooflah in arresting the "relations, dependents, servants and horses" of Shahaji.
 However, few further details are available about this episode.